 As you age, you may start to notice small cobweb-like shapes drifting across your field of vision.
 While these floaters, which are often accompanied by flashes of light, are common, the team at Eye Surgeons Associates know they are not always harmless.
-At their offices in Canton, Livonia and Monroe, Michigan, a team of expert ophthalmologists can perform a thorough eye exam to determine what’s causing your floaters and flashes of light, and how to treat them.
+At their offices in Canton, Lincoln Park, Livonia and Monroe, Michigan, a team of expert ophthalmologists can perform a thorough eye exam to determine what’s causing your floaters and flashes of light, and how to treat them.
 Call Eye Surgeons Associates.

 Floaters are small, dark shapes that look like tiny cobwebs.
 They can float across your field of vision but are difficult to pinpoint.
 When you try to look straight at them, floaters disappear or keep moving.